Catechins: The Polyphenols That Stimulate Osteoblast Differentiation And Much More

 - Black and green teas

-This is one of many ways the Save Our Bones Program helps turn back the clock on your bones.
+This is one of many ways the Osteoporosis Reversal Program helps turn back the clock on your bones.
 When you follow the Program, you’re eating all sorts of ECG-rich foods that renew your bones and your overall vitality, as this fascinating study shows.

 Research On Polyphenols Shows Their Powerful Anti-Aging Effect